DnFreddie/Notes/content/posts/POSTS/quadlet_podman.md

 Although you might be tempted to blindly use the `--enable` option, **don’t**.
 Generated files **cannot** be enabled in the usual way.
 [Find an article about this issue.]

 Luckily, `systemd` takes care of everything for us—just **start the service**, and you’re good to go!
+Also in order to change enable systemctl service as user u have to be in the interactive session example beeing login in the tty terminal either u can login as using the logut and login in your login menager or alt +f6 to login as tty  the other option if ur;e ssh deamon is enabled is to   login shh usernam@localhost \
+this will enalbe you to setup the service in other whea u will see failed to conect to the dbus

 ### **One Key Thing to Remember**
 Even though the file is named `.container`, **`systemd` will treat it as an actual service**.
 So when managing it, use standard `systemctl` commands!